The Kingdom of Axum: Facts and Legends of a First Millennium Powerhouse

 - How is the Fallen Kingdom of Aksum Connected to the Queen of Sheba and the Ark of Covenant?

 Historians are not certain what exactly led to the decline of the Kingdom of Axum but several factors are thought to have been at play.
 One of the first acts in the empire’s fall came in 520 when King Kaleb led a campaign against the Jewish Himyaritic King Dhu Nuwas who was persecuting Christians in Yemen.
 Although the Axumite forces won the conflict and secured Christianity in Yemen (at least until the advent of Islam), the years of battle over-extended Axum’s wealth and manpower.
-Moreover, the foray may have invited into Axum the Plague of Justinian, which struck Ethiopia around the same time.
-The Plague, which ravaged much of the Byzantium Empire in the sixth century, is thought to be the first recorded instance of the bubonic plague.
+Moreover, the foray may have invited in the Plague of Justinian, which struck Ethiopia around the same time.
+The Plague , which ravaged much of the Byzantium Empire in the sixth century, is thought to be the first recorded instance of the bubonic plague .

 Egyptian-woven woolen curtain or trousers, which was a copy of a Sassanid silk import, which was in turn based on a fresco of King Khosrau I fighting Aksumite Ethiopian forces in Yemen, 5th–6th century. ( Public Domain )

 Finally, a series of climate changes devastated the Ethiopian people.
-The large population of the Axumite Empire placed a great deal of pressure on the Tigrinya plateau, where the Kingdom was based, ultimately leading to catastrophic levels of soil erosion.
+The large population of the Axumite Empire placed much pressure on the Tigrinya plateau, where the Kingdom was based, ultimately leading to catastrophic levels of soil erosion.
 Historians believe that this process was accelerated by an apparent decline in the reliability of rainfall around 730-760 AD.
 This reduced the growing season significantly and was not corrected until well into the ninth century.

 Despite its collapse, the city of Axum is still inhabited to this day by approximately 50,000 people, making it the oldest continuously inhabited city on the continent.